 If you recall, Israeli Prime Minister Benjamin Netanyahu went on television and gave a graphic illustration of Iran’s nuclear program, the danger it imposed to Israel and the entire Middle East and then he stated that Iran would most certainly continue to develop their nuclear weapons.
 Obama, Kerry and Democrats across America did their best to undermine Netanyahu’s presentation and claims, but in the end, it appears that he was right and they were wrong, based upon a number of reports and continued threats made by Iran and their involvement in Syria.

-Many claim the only reason Obama pushed for the nuclear deal with Iran was his attempt to appease some of his militant Muslim brethren, but that never happened and Iran hates the US more than ever.
+Many claim the only reason Obama pushed for the nuclear deal with Iran was his attempt to appease militant Muslims to win them over, but that never happened and Iran hates the US more than ever.

 When President Donald Trump met with North Korean dictator Kim Jong-un in Singapore last month, it was a very historic occasion but, however, it differed greatly with the deal with Iran in that many of the sanctions placed against North Korea were not lifted.
 Yes, some were, but not all.